 Certifications allow you to define a “re-certification path” so you can choose whether learners complete the same training as the first time, or on subsequent years they can complete different courses.
 This provides an opportunity to create smaller, refresher courses for the ongoing training, with the basic content and an assessment to prove their knowledge.

-Making training relevant to your learner’s experience, whilst respecting their busy schedule, will be appreciated by your learners and help improve the overall engagement and satisfaction with the LMS.
+Making training relevant to your learner’s experience and current company practices, will be appreciated by your learners and help improve the overall engagement and satisfaction with the LMS.